Princess Isabelle of Orléans-Braganza: Early life

-Born on 13 August 1911, Isabelle Marie Amélie Louise Victoire Thérèse Jeanne of Orléans-Braganza was the eldest daughter of Dom Pedro de Alcântara, Prince of Grão-Pará, erstwhile heir to the throne of the Empire of Brazil, and his wife, Countess Elisabeth Dobrzensky of Dobrzenicz.
+Isabelle was born on 13 August 1911, the eldest daughter of Dom Pedro de Alcântara, Prince of Grão-Pará, erstwhile heir to the throne of the Empire of Brazil, and his wife, Countess Elisabeth Dobrzensky of Dobrzenicz.
 Her father was the eldest son of Isabel, Princess Imperial of Brazil, the elder daughter and heiress of Emperor Pedro II of Brazil, and Gaston, Count of Eu, grandson of King Louis Philippe I of France.
 Isabelle was born in a pavilion on the grounds of the Château d'Eu, her paternal grandfather's home in the town of Eu in the Seine-Maritime department of France in Normandy.
 She was named after her paternal grandmother, the Princess Imperial.

-In 1891, Dom Pedro de Alcântara became Prince Imperial of Brazil to royalists when his mother became claimant to the throne upon the death of the emperor in exile.
+In 1891, Dom Pedro de Alcântara became Prince Imperial of Brazil according to royalist supporters when his mother became claimant to the throne upon the death of the emperor in exile.
 In 1908, he renounced his succession rights, and those of his descendants, to marry Bohemian noblewoman Countess Elisabeth Dobrzensky of Dobrzenicz.
 Though his mother withheld dynastic consent, his parents attended his wedding.
-However, with the agreement of the Duke of Orléans, Head of the House of Orléans to which he belonged paternally, he and his descendants retained the right to use the title Prince/ss of Orléans-Braganza.
+However, with the agreement of the Duke of Orléans, head of the House of Orléans to which he belonged paternally, he and his descendants retained the right to be titled Prince/ss of Orléans-Braganza.

 After the deaths of her maternal grandparents, Isabelle's parents moved from the Pavillon des Ministres on the castle grounds into the main Chateau.
 They spent the winter months in a townhouse in Boulogne-sur-Seine.
 In 1924, her father's cousin, Prince Adam Czartoryski, placed at the family's disposal, apartments in the palatial Hôtel Lambert on the Île Saint-Louis in Paris, where Isabelle and her siblings undertook their studies.
-The family travelled extensively and much of Isabelle's youth was spent visiting her maternal relatives at their large estate at Chotěboř, Czechoslovakia, Attersee, Austria, and Goluchow, Poland.
+The family travelled extensively and much of Isabelle's youth was spent visiting her maternal relatives at their large estate in Chotěboř, Austria, and Goluchow, Poland.
 With her father, Isabelle visited Naples, Constantinople, Rhodes, Smyrna, Lebanon, Syria, Cairo, Palestine and Jerusalem.

 In 1920, Brazil lifted the law of banishment against its former dynasty and invited them to bring home the remains of Pedro II, although Isabelle's grandfather, the Count of Eu, died at sea during the voyage.
 But after annual visits over the next decade, her parents decided to repatriate their family to Petrópolis permanently, where Isabelle attended day school at Notre-Dame-de-Sion while the family took up residence at the old imperial Grão Pará Palace.
 Until then, Isabelle was privately educated by governesses and tutors.